DOWNLOAD OUR FREE PRINTABLE PACKING LIST!

 Suggested Day Outfit:

-Staying warm is all about layers.
-You’ll want a thermal top and bottom layer next to your skin to keep you warm.
+Your thermal base layers should be the first layer next to your skin.
+Depending on your activities, you may need extra layers like fleece or insulated jackets for added warmth.
 Then, add tops, pants, warm socks, etc. You’ll want to be able to take off layers when you go inside where it’s warm but bundle up when you head outdoors.

 Look for lightweight layers, such as sweaters made from popular fabrics like merino wool, cashmere or alpaca.
 Avoid bulky clothing, because it won’t be any warmer, and it will take up valuable space in your suitcase!